Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Science for the People is a show that explores the link between history, public policy, science and popular culture.

-The podcasts featured in this radio show help people gain a better understanding of some of the events in daily life.
+The episodes in this radio show help people gain a better understanding of some of the events in daily life.

 Science for the People has a lot to offer to its listening audience.